Haarini2164/icu-risk-prediction/README.md

 * Deploy using Streamlit dashboard
 * Integrate real-time patient monitoring
-* Use advanced models (XGBoost, Deep Learning)
+* Use advanced models like XGBoost

 ---

 ## 📌 Conclusion

-This project demonstrates how machine learning can be applied in healthcare to assist in early risk prediction and decision support, making it a valuable step toward AI-driven clinical systems.
+This project demonstrates how machine learning can be applied in healthcare to assist in early risk prediction and decision support.

+---

+## 📁 Project Files

+* `notebook.ipynb` → Full project implementation
+* `model.pkl` → Trained model (optional)